Healthy cookies! These whole wheat chocolate chip cookies are made with 100% whole wheat flour. These chewy cookies taste delicious!

 - 1 tablespoon pure vanilla extract

-- 8 ounces semisweet or bittersweet baking chocolate⁵ roughly chopped into 1/4- and 1/2-inch pieces
+- 8 ounces semisweet or bittersweet baking chocolate roughly chopped into 1/4- and 1/2-inch pieces

-- I use a finely ground 100% whole wheat flour in this recipe.
+- Whole wheat flour: I use a finely ground 100% whole wheat flour in this recipe.
 More information about the type of flour is available above the recipe.

-- I highly recommend either weighing the flour or sifting/aerating the flour, lightly spooning, and then leveling the flour.
+- Measuring flour: I highly recommend either weighing the flour or sifting/aerating the flour, lightly spooning, and then leveling the flour.
 Too much flour will cause the cookies to be dry or crumbly.
+For the weights, click on “metric” by the ingredients label above the ingredients.

-- If you cookies that aren't as sweet, don't pack the brown sugar.
+- Sugar: If you like cookies that aren’t as sweet, don’t pack the brown sugar.

-- You can substitute chocolate chips or chunks if you prefer.
+- Chocolate: You can substitute chocolate chips or chunks if you prefer.

 - Nutrition values are estimates.